 Testing for radon is very simple and inexpensive.
 A test is run for 3-7 days and then the test is sent in for results.
 If you receive the results back with a radon level of less than 4 pCi/L, then no action needs to be taken.
 A test may be run again to confirm the results.
-Test kits can be purchased from the Wabaunsee County Extension Office.
+The Wabaunsee County Health Department has a limited supply of free test kits or they can be purchased from the Wabaunsee County Extension Office.
 For more information, please contact the Extension Office (785)765-3821.